ataylor89/Python/oop.md

 We can see that the string "Hello world!" is stored at the very end of the byte array.

 We can also see that the integer value 5 is stored in the last four bytes of the byte array.

+To review this subject of static and dynamic memory allocation, it's important to make one point clear.

+When we define a function, we create variables.
+And there's a lot we do not know at compiletime.

+We do not know if the function will even be called.
+We do not know what data the variables will hold.
+And we even do not know the size of the data referred to by each variable.
+(For example, will a string be five characters or five hundred?)

+When a function defines a data object, the data object often gets allocated dynamically, on the stack or the heap.

+The word dynamic means that it does not happen at the beginning, but it happens over time.

+It also means that it does not happen once and only once, it happens a variable number of times.

+A lot of data can be allocated statically (at the very beginning, when the program is loaded into memory.)

+A lot of data has to be allocated dynamically (during the runtime of the program).

+There are strategies and algorithms for allocating a program's memory.

+Sometimes memory gets allocated at the beginning (statically) and sometimes memory gets allocated over time (dynamically).

+Python is dynamically typed, and it gives a programmer the ability to replace and redefine functions at runtime.

+Thus in Python it is common to allocate memory dynamically.

+It is the responsibility of the compiler or interpreter to be efficient with memory requests and memory allocation.

+The compiler or interpreter can use many algorithms for memory requests and memory allocation.

+The concepts of static memory allocation, dynamic memory allocation, stack memory allocation, and heap memory allocation are really just four algorithms for allocating memory.

+We can always refer to mathematics when we talk about concepts in computer science.

+In mathematics we have the concepts of a constant and a variable.

+Data that is constant can be allocated statically (at the beginning).

+Data that is variable can sometimes be allocated statically (if it has a fixed size).

+But when data has a variable size, it is often allocated dynamically.

+When we are sure we need a data object, we can often allocate the data statically.
+(It is constant in the sense that we constantly need it at runtime.)

+But when we are not sure we need a data object, we often allocate the data dynamically.
+(It is variable in the sense that we may or may not need it at runtime.)

+The computer science terms static and dynamic have a lot in common with the mathematical terms constant and variable.

 # Conclusion